-Most importantly, skilled experienced and sympathetic staff and volunteers are present 24 hours a day to lend an ear and provide emotional support.
+Our skilled and experienced and sympathetic staff and volunteers are present 24 hours a day to lend an ear and provide emotional support.

 Since opening in early 2013, HaBayit shel Benji has become "the Home" for lone combat soldiers in Israel.

 Responding to many requests from all sectors of Israeli society to expand the home, and provide a solution for even more lone combat soldiers, The Benji Hillman Foundation rose to the challenge and decided to expand and extend the Bayit.